 After graduating college, Justin felt God calling him to serve in campus ministry full-time to help students experience the Gospel and transformation through Jesus.

 - Justin: B.A. in Psychology from Oregon State University

 - Emily: B.A. in Elementary Education from Western Oregon University

 WAYS TO SUPPORT

-Justin and Emily by making a financial donation using your credit or debit card.
+Justin and Emily by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens